Domterion/jeeves/PLANNING.md

 The type of the command will be determine by the functions defined:

-`Command` has `SubCommands() *[]SubCommand` and `SubCommandGroups() *[]SubCommandGroup` `SubCommandGroup` has `SubCommands() *[]SubCommand` `SubCommand` has none
+`Command` has `SubCommands() *[]SubCommand` and `SubCommandGroups() *[]SubCommandGroup`

+`SubCommandGroup` has `SubCommands() *[]SubCommand`

+`SubCommand` has none

+...so basically the above was scrapped because using interfaces doesnt work the best for this.
+It now uses structs and is fully working, I hope atleast...

+..next we are on to storage of commands which should be simple enough